Chloroplast

-Chloroplasts are highly dynamic—they circulate and are moved around within cells.
-Their behavior is strongly influenced by environmental factors like light color and intensity.
-Chloroplasts cannot be made anew by the plant cell and must be inherited by each daughter cell during cell division, which is thought to be inherited from their ancestor—a photosynthetic cyanobacterium that was engulfed by an early eukaryotic cell.
+Chloroplasts are highly dynamic - they circulate and are moved around within cells.
+Their behavior is strongly influenced by environmental factors, such as light color and intensity.

-Chloroplasts evolved from an ancient cyanobacterium that was engulfed by an early eukaryotic cell.
-Because of their endosymbiotic origins, chloroplasts, like mitochondria, contain their own DNA separate from the cell nucleus.
-With one exception (the amoeboid Paulinella chromatophora), all chloroplasts can be traced back to a single endosymbiotic event.
-Despite this, chloroplasts can be found in extremely diverse organisms that are not directly related to each other—a consequence of many secondary and even tertiary endosymbiotic events.
+Chlroplasts are thought to have evolved from an ancient photosynthetic cyanobacterium ancestor that was engulfed by an early eukaryotic cell.
+Because of their endosymbiotic origins, chloroplasts, like mitochondria, contain their own DNA separate from that of the cell nucleus.
+Chloroplasts multiply by division, and cannot be made anew by the plant cell, but must be inherited by each daughter cell during cell division.
+Although with only one exception (the amoeboid Paulinella chromatophora), all chloroplasts can be traced back to a single endosymbiotic event they can be found in extremely diverse organisms that are not directly related to each other—a consequence of many secondary and even tertiary endosymbiotic events.

 Discovery and etymology

 The first definitive description of a chloroplast (Chlorophyllkörnen, "grain of chlorophyll") was given by Hugo von Mohl in 1837 as discrete bodies within the green plant cell.
 In 1883, Andreas Franz Wilhelm Schimper named these bodies as "chloroplastids" (Chloroplastida).
 In 1884, Eduard Strasburger adopted the term "chloroplasts" (Chloroplasten).

 The word chloroplast is derived from the Greek words chloros (χλωρός), which means green, and plastes (πλάστης), which means "the one who forms".